rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of available packages that are older than installed packages.
     The option is used during list operations.
-Default is dim,cyan.
+Default is magenta.

 .. _color_list_available_install-label: